tensorflow/tensorflow/g3doc/LangRef.md

 pointer, but more powerful).
 The buffer pointed to by a memref can be allocated, aliased and deallocated.
 A memref can be used to read and write data from/to the memory region which it references.
-Memref types use the same shape specifier as tensor types, but do not allow unknown rank.
+Memref types use the same shape specifier as tensor types, but do not allow unknown rank nor zero sizes.

 The memory space of a memref is specified by a target-specific integer index.
 If no memory space is specified, then the default memory space (0) is used.
 The